Emotional Support Animals: What Property Managers Should Know

 Emotional support animal wearing shirt with cute pin

 You’ve probably heard of emotional support animals (ESAs), but you might not know that they aren’t just dogs and cats.
-They can be ferrets, fish, pigs — almost anything a qualifying owner needs.
+They can be ferrets, fish, pig — almost any pet can qualify (under the right circumstances).
+The big takeaway is that property managers need to be open to these animals being on the property.

-So, what are they really?
-Who qualifies for one, and what are the owner’s rights?
 The answers to these questions are important.
-If the animal is why you turn away a rental applicant, you could be charged with housing discrimination.
-Here’s what landlords need to know about emotional support animals.
+If a qualifying support animal is the reason you turn away a rental applicant, you could be charged with housing discrimination.
+Here’s what property managers need to know about emotional support animals.

 What is an emotional support animal?